-Wi-Fi 6: more than raw data rates Wi-Fi 6 is essentially a rebranding of 802.11ax by the Wi-Fi AllianceTM.5 The key difference between 802.11ax and its Wi-Fi predecessors is that previous standards focused mainly on increasing raw data rates, whereas 802.11ax focuses on better efficiency, capacity, and performance.
+Wi-Fi 6: More than raw data rates

+Wi-Fi 6 is essentially a rebranding of 802.11ax by the Wi-Fi AllianceTM5.
+Different than the research for 5G, this information came from a variety of sources, including the companies that manufacture 802.11ax commercial products.
+The key difference between 802.11ax and its Wi-Fi predecessors is that previous standards focused mainly on increasing raw data rates, whereas 802.11ax focuses on better efficiency, capacity, and performance.
 Even without a central fact source for Wi-Fi 6, the various companies comprising the Wi-Fi industry have thoroughly described the Wi-Fi 6 technology.

 As a standard, 802.11ax is under the governance of the Institute for Electrical and Electronics Engineering (IEEE).
-Even though the standard was not ratified until 2019, it has been evolving since 2013, so equipment manufacturers have been making products available using 802.11ax chipsets.
-After ratification by the IEEE, the certification program sponsored by the Wi-Fi Alliance has been designed to ensure interoperability between Wi-Fi 6 radio networks and end user devices.
-Wi-Fi is estimated to carry approximately 60% of the current wireless traffic, and that is expected to grow to 64% by 2020.6 5 WiFi Alliance. www.wi-fi.org/wi-fi-certified-6.
-(2019).
+Even though the standard was not ratified until after early 2019, it has been evolving since 2013, so equipment manufacturers have been making products available using 802.11ax chipsets.
+After ratification by the IEEE, the certification program sponsored by the Wi-Fi Alliance is designed to ensure interoperability between Wi-Fi 6 radio networks and end user devices.